-We sincerely hope you and your family are maintainng good health.
-The world including our community has experienced hardships over the last several months, and all of us are looking forward to resuming our normal routines.
+We sincerely hope you and your family are maintaining good health.
+The world including our community has experienced hardships over the last year, and all of us are looking forward to resuming our normal routines.
 While many things have changed, one thing has remained the same - our continued commitment to your safety.

 You may see some changes when it is time for your next appointment.
 We made these additional protocols to help protect both our patients and staff.
 For example:

 • Our office will communicate with you beforehand by text, email or phone to ask some screening questions.
 Youll be asked those same questions again when you enter the office.

 • We have hand sanitizer that we will ask you to use when you enter the office.
 You will also find some in the reception area and other places in the office for you to use as needed, and before you leave if you like.

 • You may see that our reception area will no longer display magazines and other items which cannot be properly disinfected.
 Our usual furniture is in storage and we have replaced it with fewer plastic chairs that can be spaced and are easily sanitized.
 We run an ozone generator every night in our office to more effectively sanitize when we are not present.
 (Ozone is a 100% natural powerful bactericide that dissolves bacteria, mold, viruses and odors safely and organically.
 Ozone reaches not only air and surfaces but it penetrates cracks, hard to reach areas and air-condition systems.)